Home » Tips to Avoid Sending Spammy Email

 Spam, Junk, Trash

 What’s the difference between your Spam, Junk, or Trash folders?
-Depends on your software.
-I use PostBox (I can’t live without it) and have all three.
+It depends on your software.
 Trash is for emails that I delete.
-Junk is for the emails PostBox identifies as spam.
+Junk is for emails identified as spam.
 Spam is the folder my email provider specifies as spam.

 I always check my Spam and Junk folders for emails incorrectly marked as spam or junk.
-PostBox allows me to mark it as “not junk” so that doesn’t happen again.
+My email program allows me to mark them as “not junk” so that it doesn’t happen again.

 The takeaway?
 Don’t be spammy.

-Besides all the filtering going on, users delete emails they don’t recognize all the time.
+Besides all the filtering, users delete emails they don’t recognize all the time.
 I know I do it.
 They glance and hit delete because the email appears to be spam.
 Don’t let that happen to your emails.

-Keeping the above issues in mind increases the chances of your day-to-day communications getting to the intended person on the other side.
+Considering the above issues increases the chances of your day-to-day communications reaching the intended person on the other side.

 Get the word out...